nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a student : `delete`

-Deletes the specified student from the record.
+Deletes the specified student from EdRecord.

 Format: `delete INDEX`